Have you ever wondered why some people succeed more than others when using WordPress as a platform for running their blog or website?

 To get the right web hosting company for your blog, there are a few things to look out for:

-- Server type: There are shared, managed WordPress, cloud, dedicated, and virtual private servers to choose from.
+- Server type: There are shared, managed WordPress hosting, cloud, dedicated, and virtual private servers to choose from.
 While some of those packages are suitable for small-to-medium businesses, bigger businesses may require something different.

 - Disk space: Just like the hard drive space in your phone or computer, this is where your data is stored.
 Before choosing a hosting company, be sure they provide enough disk space or that the disk space can be upgraded when the need arises.